gsquire/zig-play/README.md

 It is currently set up to simply run a single Zig source file. (i.e. `zig run source.zig`)

+> Are there any timeouts?

+If your code doesn't build within 10 seconds, the server will quit your request.

 > Why does the page look so bad?

 I'm clearly more of a server-side programmer.
 Any styling changes are very much appreciated!